jmshal/pokevision-cli/readme.md

-# (Unofficial) PokeVision CLI
+# (Unofficial) PokéVision CLI

-This tool allows you to talk directly to the PokeVision.com API servers.
+This tool allows you to talk directly to the PokéVision API servers.
 Right now there is only one command - `pokevision watch`, which monitors the coordinates provided for new Pokémon, and logs their location & expiration time.

 ## Features

-- Periodically checks the PokeVision API for new Pokémon
+- Periodically checks the PokéVision API for new Pokémon
 - Push updates to a Slack channel
 - No dependencies, lightweight & simple